What if you want to wait for marriage to have sex, but you’re really feeling a lot of temptation?

 I know that’s a struggle so many people have, so I thought I’d address it today.
-Let me start by saying congratulations that you want to wait!
+Let me start by saying congratulations that you want to wait for marriage for sex!
 You’re making a good choice.
 And as you wait, it will also become easier to make the decision whether or not this is the person you want to marry.
 So very good choice!

 Now, if the problem you’re having is more that you’ve already begun sleeping with him–or maybe even living with him–and you want to stop but you’re afraid you’ll lose him, read this post on how to stop sleeping with your boyfriend.
 But if it’s more that you’re feeling really tempted to sleep with him now, and you’re afraid that you won’t stay pure, read on:

 It’s hard to wait if you figure it’s just something you’re SUPPOSED to do in order to be a “good girl”.
 Then it’s all too easy to doubt yourself, and all too easy to get a warped view of sex, where sex is seen as something wrong that “good girls don’t do”.
 Nothing is further from the truth!

 God wants us to wait because sex is supposed to be intimate on many levels: physical, yes, but also emotional and spiritual.
 It truly binds you together.
 And when you wait, you’ll enjoy a better sex life afterwards (as I found in the surveys for The Good Girl’s Guide to Great Sex).
 I’ve written a few posts on why God wants us to wait for marriage, and I’d suggest reading them (and getting my book!) so you have a better view of sex–and more incentive to wait!